Skip to main content

 Introduction

 In its Blueprint for Success, Boise State University outlines five major goals, which will guide the institution’s work over the next 5 years.
-Goal 1, “Improve Educational Access and Student Success,” begins with Strategy 1: “Create and enact a comprehensive, strategic enrollment and student success plan, including components related to supporting the whole student, recruitment, retention, graduation, and addressing equity gaps.”
+Goal 1, “Improve Educational Access and Student Success,” begins with Strategy 1: “Create and enact a comprehensive, strategic enrollment and student success plan, including components related to supporting the whole student, recruitment, retention, graduation, and addressing performance gaps.”

 In Fall 2022, the University launched its Strategic Enrollment and Retention Plan (SERP), which aims to: